Haptoglobin

 A medical practitioner, specifically a doctor or a nurse, can use the test:

-• When the patient is exhibiting signs and symptoms of anemia or hemolytic anemia, some of them are shortness of breath, rapid heart rate, jaundice, pale skin, and fatigue.
+• When the patient exhibits signs and symptoms of anemia or hemolytic anemia, some of which include shortness of breath, rapid heart rate, jaundice, pale skin, and fatigue.

 • When the patient is suspected to have anemia.

-• When they are checking if the patient has a bad reaction to a blood transfusion.
-In this scenario, the haptoglobin test is done alongside the direct anti-globulin test.
+• When checking if the patient has a bad reaction to a blood transfusion, the Haptoglobin Test is done alongside the direct anti-globulin test.

-If the patient’s condition doesn’t fall under any of the mentioned scenarios and you believe they can benefit from undergoing a haptoglobin, we’ll leave it up to your discretion since you’re more aware of the patient’s symptoms and medical history.
+If the patient's condition doesn't fall under any of the mentioned scenarios and you believe they can benefit from a test, we'll leave it up to your discretion since you're more aware of the patient's symptoms and medical history.

 What do the results mean?